Grench6/RX580-rocM-tensorflow-ubuntu20.4-guide/README.md

 ```
 Expect it to take some time (5-10 minutes), specially if it is the first time.
 You may think you got stuck in the warm up but be patient, it should not take that long next time.

-- [x] **Check your progress:** If you see something like the output bellow then go and get yourself a taco, you did it!
+If you see something like the output bellow then go and get yourself a taco, you did it!
 > total images/sec: 87.92

 ***Have fun! :D***